SomMeri/less4j/README.md

 * `List<Problem> getErrors` - list of all found compilation errors.
 * `CompilationResult getPartialResult()` -  css and list of warnings produced despite compilation errors.
 There is no guarantee on what exactly will be returned.
 Use with caution.

-#### LessCompiler Implementations
-* `ThreadUnsafeLessCompiler` - Core implementation of the compiler.
-It is thread unsafe.
-* `DefaultLessCompiler` - Thread safe wrapper of the above.
-* `TimeoutedLessCompiler` - Less compiler with timeout.
-If the compilation does not finish within specified time limit, compiler returns an error.
-You can use this to stop the compiler before it consumes too much resources on infinitely looping mixins or large less sheets.

 #### Plugins and Customizations
 Less4j can be customized in three different ways: